 Bits & Watts provides Stanford graduate and undergraduate students interested in the electricity industry with curricula of relevant courses for depth within their discipline and breadth in other disciplines.

 The Smart Grid Seminar is a series of lectures focused on smart grids, energy systems and power engineering with speakers from academic institutions and industry.
 These speakers share exciting new ideas and technologies that are changing the electricity industry to prompt further thought and discussion.
 This seminar is offered as a 1 unit seminar course, CEE 272T/EE292T for interested students.

-Postgraduate Programs: Bits & Watts provides funding for two postdoctoral positions for recent Ph.D. graduates to work on creative, multidisciplinary research projects that explore new directions for the digital transformation of electric grid.
+Postgraduate Programs: Bits & Watts provides funding for multiple graduate and postdoctoral positions to pursue work on creative, multidisciplinary research projects that explore new directions for the digital transformation of electric grid.
 This research is intended complement the continuing work of Stanford faculty.
 Potential projects span a variety of disciplines.